 Best for Sensitive Skin: Aveeno Restorative Skin Therapy Oat Cream

 As a general rule of thumb, moisturizing is essential for sensitive skin; it’s the easiest way to help restore that aforementioned skin barrier, which helps keep irritants out.
 This newbie not only does that, but it’s also packed with a high concentration of prebiotic-rich soothing oats, aloe, and pro-vitamin B5.
 Plus, it’s fragrance-free, an absolute non-negotiable for sensitive skin.

 Best Post-Sun: Banana Boat Moisturizing Aloe After Sun Lotion

 So here’s the thing: You really should be staying out of the sun and religiously using sunscreen.
 It’s that simple.
 That being said, we know that getting too much sun happens to the best of us.
 When that happens, and your skin is in need of a little extra TLC, Senior Editorial Director of Commerce Dwyer Frame recommends reaching for this lotion.
-Not only will it add back much-needed moisture to your parched skin, but it’s also chock full of soothing aloe vera to help counteract the effects of those damaging rays.
+Not only will it add back much-needed moisture to your parched skin, but it’s also chock-full of soothing aloe vera to help counteract the effects of damaging rays.

 Best In-Shower: Nivea In-Shower Nourishing Body Lotion

 One easy way to make moisturizing a daily habit?
 Opt for this guy, which you can use while you’re still in the shower.
-How it works: Post-washing, apply this lotion all over, then rinse off and towel dry as normal.
+How it works: Post-washing, apply this lotion all over, then rinse off and towel-dry as normal.
 Yes, rinse off.
-The water-activated formula is meant to be used on wet skin, and leaves you skin silky smooth, without even a trace of residue.
+The water-activated formula is meant to be used on wet skin, and leaves you skin feeling silky smooth, without even a trace of residue.
 Why didn’t we think of that?